Iterative methods for the delay Lyapunov equation with T-Sylvester preconditioning: Simulations

 Note also in Table~\ref{tbl:performance} that the number of iterations required to reach a specified tolerance appears not to grow substantially with the size of problem.
 Hence, the method appears to have essentially grid-independent convergence rate, which is considered a very important feature of a preconditioner.

+Table~\ref{tbl:performance} shows that the inexact method gives results of comparable accuracy in a slightly lower time.

 In a detailed profiling of our approach, we identify that two components are dominating, solving the ODE, i.e., computing the action, and solving the T-Sylvester equation.
-For the finest discretization, solving one T-Sylvester equation took approximately 320 seconds and carrying out one step of the ODE required 30 seconds.
-Since the main computational effort lies on the solution of the T-Sylvester equation and not in the computation of the action of $L_c$, it is for this problem no advantage to use adaptivity (as discussed in Section~\ref{sect:action}).
-In fact, the number of iterations can even increase when inexact Krylov methods are used.

-We note that the implementation that we have used to solve T-Sylvester equations is not particularly optimized; it is a vectorized version of the algorithm in~\cite{DeTeran:2011:TSYLV} that we have implemented in MATLAB for use in these experiments.
+For the finest discretization, solving one T-Sylvester equation took approximately 320 seconds and carrying out one step of RK4 required 30 seconds.
+We note that the implementation that we have used to solve T-Sylvester equations is not particularly optimized; it is a vectorized version of the algorithm in~\cite{DeTeran:2011:TSYLV} that we have implemented in Matlab for use in these experiments.
 The complexity in flops of the required computations is only slightly larger than what is required for solving a standard Sylvester equation with the Bartels-Stewart algorithm, a task which requires less than 8 seconds on our machine.
-Hence, we expect a major reduction in the timings if a carefully optimized solver for the T-Sylvester is used instead.
+Hence, we expect a major reduction in the timings (and a greater difference between the exact and inexact approach) if a carefully optimized solver for the T-Sylvester is used instead.
+We also wish to point out that although our theory provides some insight on when the iterative method is expected to work well, its behavior is still problem dependent.
+In Figure~\ref{fig:pdevariantconv} we see that the a different choice of $f_0$ leads to much faster convergence.

-To our knowledge, the largest delay Lyapunov equation previously solved is with $n=110$ in \cite{Jarlebring:2013:BALANCING}.
+To our knowledge, the largest delay Lyapunov equation previously solved in literature is with $n=110$ in \cite{Jarlebring:2013:BALANCING}.